 - Body composition (fat, water and lean body mass) can be measured via placement in Echo MRI (about 1-3 minutes) without anesthesia.
+Elasticity of organs can be measured by sound waves (e.g. echo or opto-acoustic technologies).

 - Other imaging methods relevant for metabolic disease assessment such as (f)MRI and fluorescence imaging for instance could be used for more precise measurement of abdominal fat, ectopic fat or detection of metabolic disease-related morphological changes, by imaging of reflected light or changes of electromagnetic fields under appropriate anesthesia.